woaproject/poa-bridge/README.md

 # WOA-Vapory Bridge

-**NOTE: This repository is not currently supported and is not used in production.
-Please see the Token Bridge repo at https://github.com/poanetwork/token-bridge for the current production version**

 Software, written in Rust, used by *WOA bridge validators* to faciliate proof-of-authority based bridging of WOA native coins to tokens on **another** Vapory-based blockchain.

 The validators work with the WOA bridge contracts to convert ether on one chain into the same amount of VRC20 tokens on the other and back.